 - Place the pan on the bottom rack and bake for 20 minutes.
 Flip the veggies and bake for another 15 minutes.

 - Remove them from the oven and serve immediately, or cool them down and store in the fridge for meal prep.
 Enjoy!

 Root vegetables are chock full of micronutrients and phytochemicals.
-The dark pigment in beets are powerful antioxidants that can promote heart health, weight loss, anti-aging, and more.
+The dark pigment in beets are powerful antioxidants that can promote heart health, sustained energy, fresh skin, and more.
 Sweet potatoes and carrots are packed with carotenoids that are fantastic for eye and skin health.
 Even organic yellow potatoes have a ton of nutrition, boasting more potassium than bananas!